SchemaStore/schemastore/CONTRIBUTING.md

 - false positives are likely (due to their complexity or abundance of implementations)
 - its error message is too confusing or not helpful

-So, do not add regex patterns for any of the following:
+So, we recommend avoiding regex patterns for:

 - cron regexes
 - string-embedded DSLs
 - SSH URLs, HTTPS URLs, and other complex URIs

-In addition, be wary when adding exhaustive support to enum-type fields.
+In addition, be wary when adding exhaustive support to enum-type fields (without a `"type": "string"` fallback).
 Often, when applications expand support (thus expanding the set of allowable enums), the schema will become invalid.

 #### Undocumented Features